aps19/EngagementAnalysis/README.md

 7. **Testing**
     - After training, run inference on the test set.
-    - Measure the test accuracy and compare the model's efficiency (inference time) with the baseline methods provided.
+    - Measure the test accuracy and compare the model's efficiency with the baseline methods provided.

 ---